-If playing a CD-R the sound quality may be reduced due to CD-R quality, the method of recording, the quality of the music that has been recorded, and the way the CD-R has been handled.
+If playing a CD-R, the sound quality may be reduced due to CD-R quality, the method of recording, the quality of the music that has been recorded, and the way the CD-R has been handled.
 There may be an increase in skipping, difficulty in finding tracks, and/or difficulty in loading and ejecting.
-If these problems occur try a known good CD.
+If these problems occur, check the bottom surface of the CD.
+If the surface of the CD is damaged, such as cracked, broken, or scratched, the CD will not play properly.
+If the surface of the CD is soiled, see Care of Your CDs on page 226 for more information.